Another week…another app…

 I am sure (pretty sure) that many people need and in fact be using ToDo lists no matter in what manner…PC, mobile apps, notepad, emails, etc. I don’t say any method is wrong or should not be preferred (everyone has their comfort zone!).
 Speaking of the apps, (you very well knew this was coming, Hehe!) there are tons and tons of apps available to use, and we have a recent addition over here – Taskito (seems like a magic spell right?).

-Open the app and you will be greeted with the dashboard in the form of a timeline and a calendar sheet which is expandable from the bottom…that’s it, the app completely wants the tasks to be shown in the form a timeline…all of your past, present, and future tasks just some scrolls away! (of course, Taskito offers a day-wise view as an alternative, but again the timeline is the default and I prefer sticking to the timeline – the default view of the app!)
+Open Taskito, and you will be greeted with the dashboard in the form of a timeline and a calendar sheet which is expandable from the bottom…that’s it, the app completely wants the tasks to be shown in the form of a timeline…all of your past, present, and future tasks just some scrolls away! (of course, Taskito offers a day-wise view as an alternative, but again the timeline is the default and I prefer sticking to the timeline – the default view of the app!)

 [I thought of covering this piece at the end, but No; it is really important to make this prominent!]